carpentriesoffline/git-novice/episodes/02-setup.md

 more inclusive language.

 In 2020, most Git code hosting services transitioned to using `main` as the default branch.
-As an example, any new repository that is opened in GitHub and GitLab default to `main`.
+As an example, any new repository that is opened in GitHub, GitLab or Gitea default to `main`.
 However, Git has not yet made the same change.
 As a result, local repositories must be manually configured have the same main branch name as most cloud services.